AleksandrsBerdicevskis/LinguisticConvergence/readme.md

 2. To reproduce the main experiment (Sections 2.4 and 3):

-PATH soclingprox2.rb -- for every pair of users finds if they have had a necessary number of interactions, outputs that and info about interaction dates (outputs int files);
-PATH extract_pairs.rb -- uses soclingprox2's output to extract the production of the relevant pairs and create the frequency vectors (outputs the pairs folders takes a lot of time due to reading huge CONLLU files);
-process_pairs.rb -- uses extract_pairs' output to calculated distances and output the results (distances and summary files). output dir: dist
+soclingprox2.rb -- for every pair of users finds if they have had a necessary number of interactions, outputs that and info about interaction dates (outputs int files).
+Launches extract_pairs.rb automatically. extract_pairs.rb -- uses soclingprox2's output to extract the production of the relevant pairs and create the frequency vectors (outputs the pairs folders takes a lot of time due to reading huge CONLLU files).
+Launches process_pairs.rb automatically. process_pairs.rb -- uses extract_pairs' output to calculated distances and output the results (distances and summary files). output dir: dist wrapper2.rb: reproduces the whole experiment
-CORRECT wrapper2.rb: runs all t LABELS

 EXTRAS:
 supersummary.rb = summarize the results in dist in a convenient table

 ttests_dist.rb: run t-tests on the output in dist (currently int vs no-int).
 Not reported in the paper.

 contact: aleksandrs.berdicevskis@gu.se